Best betting apps, sites and promos for NFL Week 7: Where to bet on NFL

-Best betting apps, sites, promos for NFL Week 7: How, where to bet on football during the 2025 NFL season
+Best betting apps, sites, promo codes for NFL Week 7: How, where to bet on football during the 2025 NFL season

 The Week 7 NFL odds are out, and football bettors can use these NFL promos at the top NFL betting sites and NFL betting apps

 Mike Vrabel and the Patriots are off to a 4-2 start in his first season as the head coach in New England, and on Sunday, his new team will be looking to exact some revenge on his old team.
 Vrabel coached the Titans from 2018-2023, and he'll return to Tennessee for the first time for a 1 p.m.
 ET kickoff on Sunday.
 Drake Maye has posted a QB rating of 100 or higher in five straight games, and the Patriots are favored by 7 points, according to the latest Week 7 NFL odds, while the over/under is 42.5 points.
-Other notable Week 7 NFL lines include Raiders vs. Chiefs (-11.5), Eagles vs. Vikings (+1.5) and Commanders vs. Cowboys (+1.5).
+Other notable Week 7 NFL lines include Rams vs. Jaguars (+3) in London, Colts vs. Chargers (-1.5) and Commanders vs. Cowboys (+1.5).
 There are also hundreds of other online sports betting options this week in the NFL as well.

 Now that the 2025 NFL season is in full swing, there are plenty of NFL betting opportunities in Week 7, allowing you to scour the NFL odds from the best betting sites and apps.
 Here's a closer look at the best sportsbook promos that are available for the Week 7 NFL schedule, including instructions on how to claim each offer.